The Barley Mow

 The Barley Mow (Roud 944) is a cumulative song celebrated in the traditions of folk music of England, Ireland, and Scotland.
 William Chappell transcribed the lyrics in his two-volume work The Ballad Literature and Popular Music of the Olden Time (1855).

 "The Barley Mow" has become a drinking song sung while comrades empty their glasses.
 In one "Barley Mow" drinking game, any participant who fails to sing the song's (progressively expanding) refrain in a single breath must drink.
 In another, participants drink just after singing the second line in each verse ("Good luck to the barley mow"); if one's glass is not empty by the final verse, one must finish the drink after singing the line.

 A barley mow is a stack (mow) of barley, especially barley that was cultivated and then harvested.
 Barley is a grain that is commonly malted for brewing beer.

 Lyrics

+Copper jugs of capacity 1 gill and 1/2 gill.

 The verses of "The Barley Mow" wish good luck to various sizes of vessels of alcoholic beverages, and lastly to the barley mow, a venerable reserve of one of beer's key ingredients.
 Later verses supplement this list with roles and occupations associated with beer, from brewing, to distribution, to serving in public houses, to drinking.
 Each verse wishes good luck to a new subject, which is then added to the beginning of the litany recited in the second line of the refrain.